DerekSelander/homebrew-funpack/README.md

 # Apple Homebrew tools
-homebrew tools, everything here is considered beta, tool options can change without notice, features can break, you could see "WTF Derek" in console output, etc. But there is some neat stuff now that you found this repo.
+homebrew tools, everything here is considered beta, tool options can change without notice, features can break, you could see "WTF Derek" in console output, etc. Most of these tools will only work for arm64 hardware.
+I am toying with the idea of doing x64, but tbd.

 ## dipc
 The missing [XPoCe](http://newosxbook.com/tools/XPoCe2.html) for ARM64